 We do not provide meals to groups.
 If your group chooses to bring lunches, our large front lawn accommodates large groups.
 In the event of inclement weather, we can host your group for lunch in an available space in our building.
 There are dining options for groups on campus and downtown.

 Passenger vans or multiple cars are welcome to park in the Hull Street Parking Deck.
 When your groups arrive, bypass the pay machine inside the deck.
-Go to the Special Collections Building’s front desk and we will validate your parking.
+Go to the Special Collections Building’s front desk and we will validate your parking with your tag number.

 If your group arrives in a bus, you can plan to drop off students near the entrance on Hull Street.
-The driver will remain with the bus during the field trip and the bus can be parked in one of the surface parking lots near our building.
-If asked to move by parking services, they can relocate to another lot.
+The driver will remain with the bus during the field trip and the bus can be parked in the upper lot of the Jack Turner Softball Stadium located at 2330 South Milledge Avenue, Athens, GA 30605.